New Student Employees

 Supervisors will perform annual evaluations of your job performance.
 Exceptional student employees that are in good academic standing and have worked for their department/supervisor for a minimum of two semesters are eligible for the Student Employee of the Year Award.
 Students must be nominated by their supervisor.

-Please call or email Office of Human Resources if you have any questions regarding the Student Employment Process.
+Please contact the Office of Student Employment (410.810.7490) if you have any questions regarding the Student Employment Process.